ObjectIsAdvantag/DEVWKS-2043/README.md

 Let's look at the rule that is failing: ['operation-tag-defined']( https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules#operation-tag-defined)

-Scroll down at the bottom of the step2.yaml file and note that the declaration of the tags have been commented.
+Scroll down to the bottom of the step2.yaml file and note that the declaration of the tags have been commented.

 ![OpenAPI document commented](/img/step2_openapi.png)

 ## Step 3

-Let's now run the command again against the step3.yaml file where the tags have been globally declared.
+Next, let's run the command again against the `step3.yaml` file where the tags have been globally declared.
+You can search for `tags` in the Visual Studio Code editor to see where these tags are placed and defined.

 Please run the command: